AkstonCap/q-wallet/README.md

 ### Alternative Storage Methods

-**Why not use chrome.storage.local?**
+**Why chrome.storage.session?**
-- Writes data to disk (security risk)
+- ✅ Stored in RAM only, not written to disk
+- ✅ Automatically cleared on browser close
-- Persists across browser restarts
+- ✅ Native browser security sandbox
-- Could be accessed if computer is stolen
+- ✅ No need to manage encryption keys

+**Why the encrypted fallback?**
+- Some browsers may not support chrome.storage.session fully
+- Encryption key lives in memory only (lost on reload)
+- Better than plaintext on disk
+- Data becomes unrecoverable when key is lost

-**Why not encrypt and store?**
+**Why not always encrypt in local storage?**
-- Encryption key would need to be stored somewhere
+- Encryption key must be stored somewhere
-- Adds complexity without meaningful security benefit
+- If key on disk → not secure
+- If key in code → visible to anyone
+- If key from password → defeats the purpose
-- Session-based approach is simpler and more secure
+- Session storage is simpler and more secure

 **Hardware wallet integration?**
 - Not currently supported (browser extension limitation)